 Bi 152.
 Behavioral Biology.
 6 units (2-0-4); second term.
-The behavior of organisms, including lower forms.
-Emphasis is placed on molecular, genetic, and developmental mechanisms.
-Instructor: Benzer.
+Introduction to ethology and behavioral genetics.
+Topics include causation, development, evolution, and genetic analysis of animal behavior, with examples from both invertebrates and vertebrates.
+Instructors: Konishi and Benzer.

 Bi 153.
 Brain Studies of Motivated Behavior.
-9 units (3-0-6); third term.
+12 units (2-4-6); third term.
 Prerequisite: instructor's permission.
-A lecture course concerned with the anatomical and physiological bases of drives, arousal, rewards, and learning.
+A lecture and laboratory course concerned with the anatomical and physiological bases of drives, arousal, rewards, and learning.
 Emphasis is placed on the mammalian brain, particularly the midbrain, hypothalamus, and paleocortex with reference to the effects of lesions and electric stimulation upon physiological and behavioral activity.
 Instructor: Olds.